wereinse/initial-terraform/README.md

 - one app service plan
 - 3 web apps (API)
 - one AKS Cluster
-- smoker instances running in ACI to test AKS and AppService endpoints
+- WebV running in ACI to test App Service endpoints
 - one CosmosDB
-- 3 Databases
-- 1 Db will need 4 collections to support java
+- 1 Databases
-- 1 Db with 1 collection for .Net and 1 Db for TypeScript
-- 3 app insights
+- 2 app insights (one for WebV)
-- 3 key vaults
+- 1 key vaults
 - standardize endpoints
-  - AppSvc endpoints: bluebell, gelato, sherbert .azurewebsites.net
+  - AppSvc endpoints: $He_Name.azurewebsites.net
-  - AKS Endpoints: bluebell, gelato, sherbert .cloudapp.centralus.azure.net
-- standardize dashboards
+- standardize dashboard
-- standardize Azure health checks
+- standardize Azure health check
 - standardize alerting

 > Visual Studio Codespaces is the easiest way to evaluate helium as all of the prerequisites are automatically installed